Why VPNs Are Illegal in China and How to Get Around It

 Long story short, VPNs are blocked in China, but there are ways to get around it.

 If you are traveling to China, purchasing a VPN that is known to work in China before arriving in probably the best solution.
+Also, it is common that the Chinese government blocks VPN technology instead of going after VPN users.
+Since no tourist has ever been fined for using one, you shouldn’t have to worry about your safety while using a VPN in China.

 What are your thoughts on VPNs being illegal and ways to get around it?